-So, are the private cabanas worth the splurge?
+So, are Discovery Cove’s private cabanas worth it?
 It depends.
 If you are doing a lot of additional tours and experiences, we don’t think that you’ll have enough time to truly enjoy the benefits of having a private cabana.

 However, if you’re coming for the day just to relax, even if you are not doing the dolphin swim, it would be an amazing upgrade!
 I think the private cabana is truly the best if you plan on just chilling and relaxing, rather than trying to do everything that Discovery Cove has.